 Head into the wildest part of Croatia to walk a few miles along the Via Dinarica, which threads through North Velebit National Park.
 This 1,200-mile trekking route knits together Slovenia, Croatia, Serbia, Bosnia and Herzegovina, Montenegro, Kosovo and Albania, tracing the spine of the Dinaric Alps down the Balkan Peninsula.
 Combining a network of old shepherd paths, strategic war routes, established trails and new connections, it weaves through dramatic limestone karst fields, meadows, valleys, beech forest and shimmering alpine lakes, traversing a pristine slice of wild Europe.
 The diversity of karst forms, plants and animals make this one of the most impressive regions of Croatia’s Dinaric Alps, which are among the most rugged and extensive of Europe's mountains.
 More than 1,500 species of mountain flora and fauna thrive here, including edelweiss and European mountain pine, ural owl, golden eagle, chamois and more.
 And while we are unlikely to see them, this well-preserved ecosystem also shelters brown bear, wolf and lynx.
 En route we survey a view over the Adriatic including the islands of Pag, Rab, Goli, Prvic and Krk.
 Cultural heritage within the park is a highlight, too, with remnants of centuries-old dwellings, old cattle pens and dry stone walls.

-After lunch, continue to the Opatija Riviera where our 5-star boutique hotel overlooks the sea.
+Continue this afternoon to the Opatija Riviera where our 5-star boutique hotel overlooks the sea.
 Popular in the 19th century with the Austro-Hungarian elite, the Opatija coast remains a stylish vacation destination.
-An evening walk along the seafront promenade takes us to the picturesque fishing village of Volosko, where we sample some fresh seafood for dinner.
+Enjoy dinner this evening in our hotel's Michelin-acclaimed restaurant with a panorama of the sea below through floor-to-ceiling windows.

 Day 5: Cres Island—Griffon Vulture Boat Tour / Ucka Nature Park